itscodenation/curriculum-15-16/units/7-commandline/lessons/1-commandline/README.md

 The **terminal** is a place where we talk to a computer.
 In the terminal, we issue **commands** to the computer.
 These commands are instructions that we would like the computer to do for us.
 Typically, if the command was executed successfully, the computer will not respond with anything.

+The Basics are covered in slides 2-6 of the [Presentation Slides](https://docs.google.com/presentation/d/1B1waYai67ysg7eqhc9Mm1O6fG7XO_WIPkCZxOiwyhj4/edit?usp=sharing)

 ##### Directory

 When I open Cloud9 and click on Window->New Terminal, I see something like:

 ![image](http://i.imgur.com/qDJZEpS.jpg)

-Let's ignore the part in green and focus on the blue.
+Let's focus on the blue text.
 It says:

 ```
 /home/ubuntu/workspace